VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Leveraging Free AI with Ollama in .NET Aspire.md

 }
 ```

+In this example, we pull the `llama3` model and generate a response based on the input provided.
+You can customize the model and request to fit your application's requirements.
+The list of available models can be found at https://ollama.com/library.

 #### Step 4: Test the Integration

 Once everything is set up, it's important to test the Ollama integration.
 Send requests to your application and observe how it responds using the free AI models from Ollama.